-I’m glad I went to my bible to discover a little more about God’s call to Abraham in our first reading for today in our lectionary – Genesis 17, 3-9 – because I found out that Abraham was 99 when God made promises to him.
-He’s 99 and God promises to make him the father of many nations and even have a child.
+I’m glad I went to my bible to discover a little more about God’s call to Abraham in our lectionary today – Genesis 17, 3-9 – because I found out that Abraham was 99 when God made promises to him.
+He’s 99 and God promises to make him the father of many nations, even have a child.

-Abraham and his wife Sarah laugh at that thought, not for joy, but because it’s so nonsensical.
+Abraham and his wife Sarah laugh at the thought, not for joy, but because it’s so nonsensical.
 They’re at life’s end, not it’s beginning.
 Something more to do?
 A child at their age?

 How can anyone think big thoughts and great dreams at life’s end?
-Even if we did, the present Coronavirus pandemic kills big thoughts and dreams.
+Even if we did, there are dire warnings about our environment .
 Many, not just 99 year-olders, see things ending not beginning.
 Dark days ahead.

 The story of Abraham and Sarah tells us not to believe life and dreams end.
 I like Jessica Power’s poem about Abraham.